Bayesian Image Reconstruction using Deep Generative Models: Introduction

-A related work to ours is \pulse, which uses a pre-trained StyleGAN models for face super-resolution.
-Another similar work is Image2StyleGAN \cite{abdal2019image2stylegan}, which projects a given clean image to the latent space of StyleGAN.
-The more updated Image2StyleGAN++ \cite{abdal2020image2stylegan} demonstrates image manipulations using the recovered latent variables, as well as in-painting.
-The Deep Generative Prior \cite{pan2020exploiting} uses BigGAN to build image priors for multiple reconstruction tasks.
-In comparison to all these works, we place our work in a principled Bayesian setting, and derive the loss function from the Bayesian MAP estimate.
-In addition, we also use variational inference methods to sample from the approximated log posterior.
-Other approaches attempt to invert generative models by estimating encoders that map the input images directly into the generator's latent space \cite{richardson2020encoding} in an end-to-end framework.
+\textbf{Encoder methods:} Other approaches attempt to invert generative models by estimating encoders that map the input images directly into the generator's latent space \cite{richardson2020encoding} in an end-to-end framework.
 Encoder methods are complimentary to our work, as they can be used to obtain a fast initial estimate of the latent $w$, followed by a slightly longer optimisation process such as ours that can give more accurate reconstructions.

-Approaches similar to ours have also been discussed in inverse problems research.
+\textbf{Other inverse problems methods:} Approaches similar to ours have also been discussed in inverse problems research.
 Deep Bayesian Inversion \cite{adler2018deep} performs image reconstruction using a supervised learning approximation.
 AmbientGAN \cite{bora2018ambientgan} builds a GAN model of clean images given noisy observations only, for a specified corruption model.
 Deep Image Prior (DIP) \cite{ulyanov2018deep} has shown that the structure of deep convolutional networks captures texture-level statistics that can be used for zero-shot image reconstruction.
 MimicGAN \cite{anirudh2020mimicgan} has shown how to optimise the parameters of the unknown corruption model.
+Image2StyleGAN \cite{abdal2019image2stylegan} finds a projection of a given clean image in the latent space of StyleGAN, while the more updated Image2StyleGAN++ \cite{abdal2020image2stylegan} uses the estimated latent projections to demonstrate image manipulations, as well as in-painting.
 Recent neural radiance fields (NeRF) \cite{mildenhall2020nerf} achieved state-of-the-art results for synthesizing novel views.
-A mathematical analysis of compressed sensing with generative models has also been performed by \cite{bora2017compressed}.